 where the empty $ctx \square$ is represented as Id (since we do not yet have an address for the Ctx.hole field).
-If we inline these definitions in the mapk function, we can see we end up with an very efficient implementation where each new Cons cell is directly appended to the partially build final result list.
+If we inline these definitions in the mapk function, we can see that we end up with a very efficient implementation where each new Cons cell is directly appended to the partially build final result list.
 In our actual implementation we optimize a bit more by defining the ctx type as a value type with only the Ctx constructor where we represent the Id case with a hole field containing a null pointer.
-Such tuple is passed at runtime in two registers and leads to efficient code where the match in the app function for example just zero-compares a register (see Appendix F).
-Section 6 shows detailed performance figures that show that the TRMc transformation always outperforms alternative implementations (for linear control flow).
+Such a tuple is passed at runtime in two registers and leads to efficient code where the match in the app function for example just zero-compares a register (see App.
+E in the supplement).
+Section 8 shows detailed performance figures that show that the TRMc transformation always outperforms alternative implementations (for linear control flow).

-In the following sections we formalize our calculus and calculate a general tail-recursion modulo contexts algorithm (Section 3) that we then instantiate to various use cases (Section 4), and in particular we study the efficient modulo cons instantiation (Section 5), and finally conclude with benchmarks (Section 6) and related work.
+In the following sections we formalize our calculus and calculate a general tail-recursion modulo contexts algorithm (Section 3) that we then instantiate to various use cases (Section 4), and in particular we study the efficient modulo cons instantiation (Section 5), its extension to non-linear control (Section 6), further improvements to the constructor contexts (Section 7), and finally conclude with benchmarks (Section 8) and related work.
+Proofs and further benchmarks can be found in the supplementary technical report [Leijen and Lorenzen 2022].